gary918/NetworkSecurityMLOps/README.md

 |Maintainance and control|Maintenance and upgrades are taken care of for you|Maintained by yourself with more control of installing any software you like on the Azure Virtual Machine|
 |Build time|More time consuming since it completely freshes every time you start a build and you always start from scratch|Save you some build time because it keeps all your files and caches (npm, NuGet etc.)|

-Based on the comparison above, plus the considerartion of security and complexity, we choose to use a self-hosted agent for the Azure Pipeline to trigger AML pipelines in the VNet.
+Based on the comparison above, plus the consideration of security and complexity, we choose to use a self-hosted agent for the Azure Pipeline to trigger AML pipelines in the VNet.
 To set up a self-hosted agent, we have the following options:
 * To install the agent on Azure Virtual Machines
 * To install the agents on Azure Virtual Machine scale set that can be auto-scaled to meet the customer's demands
 * To install the agent on Docker container.
 This is not feasible as we may need run Docker container within the agent for machine learning model training.